SamagraX-Stencil/stencil/sample/04-file-upload/README.md

 ```
 In the form-data:
 - Add the files under the field name `file`.
-- Add the filenames under the field name `filenames`.
+- Add the filenames under the field name `filename`.

 ## File Download Instructions